zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 END
 ```

-## ICONV and OCONV
+### ICONV and OCONV

-ICONV is a function that converts data from an external format ,  to its equivalent internal format.
+`ICONV` is a function that converts data from an external format, to its equivalent internal format.
 In use it may take the form below:

 ```
-IDATE = ICONV(value,conv),
+IDATE = ICONV(value,conv)
 ```

 Where:

-- value - data to be converted,
+- `value` - data to be converted
-- conv - conversion code.
+- `conv` - conversion code

-OCONV is a function that converts data to its external format, from the internal format.
+`OCONV` is a function that converts data to its external format, from the internal format.
 In use, it may take the form below:

 ```
 ODATE = OCONV(value,conv)
 ```

-Where :
+Where:

-- value - data to be converted,
+- `value` - data to be converted
-- conv - conversion code.
+- `conv` - conversion code

 These functions prove useful in instances that require input validation.
 An example is highlighted below: